Ryanair - how to claim compensation or a refund for a flight delay or cancellation

 One more thing to take into account, if your flight is cancelled the airline has the obligation to fly you, eventually, to your final destination or te refund your ticket if you do not wish to travel anymore.

 Compensation and a refund are two different things.
 Most passengers get them mixed up, but the regulation considers the possibility of passenger receiving both.
 If It concerns a flight cancellation, you’ll always be entitled to a replacement flight to your final destination.
-If the airline fails to provide such a flight or if you end up arranging your own travel to your intended destination, you’ll be entitled to a full refund of your ticket.
+If the airline fails to provide such a flight or if you end up arranging your own travel to your intended destination, you’ll be entitled to the full refund of your ticket.
 Please note that If you are offered a replacement flight and you decide not to take it, there is a possibility that not only you won’t be entitled to compensation but the airline may not be obliged to refund your original ticket.
 This is dependant on the arrival and departure times of the replacement flight.

 For a flight delay, you'll be entitled to the refund of your fare if the time of delay surpasses 5 hours and you’ve chosen not to fly anymore.
 It’s worth noting that it’s very improbable that passengers will be awarded compensation if they were not on board the delayed flight.